 - Super Robot Wars Z2 Saisei-hen, the game throws some truly nasty bosses at you, including a few returning bosses with levels of badass taken.
 It goes Up to Eleven if you get enough skill points for hard mode Lv90 bosses 3/5 though the game?.
 The fact the game gives you a nice number of game breakers is but to even this out.

-- An example in the Total War series; players going from Medieval II to Shogun II are in for a rude shock, going from a game where the AI struggled to work out how to besiege cities effectively on the hardest difficulty to a game where the AI can quite mercilessly wipe you out on the first turn of the game.
-Empire and Napoleon were more difficult and the AI more aggressive, but didn't quite have the killer instinct of the Shogun II AI and tended to be easier due to odd AI limitations.
+- An example in the Total War series; players going from Medieval II Total War to Total War Shogun 2 are in for a rude shock, going from a game where the AI struggled to work out how to besiege cities effectively on the hardest difficulty to a game where the AI can quite mercilessly wipe you out on the first turn of the game.
+Empire Total War and Napoleon Total War were more difficult and the AI more aggressive, but didn't quite have the killer instinct of the Shogun II AI and tended to be easier due to odd AI limitations.

 - X-Com: Terror From The Deep was much harder than the original due to an undetected bug— in the original game.
 Specifically, loading a saved game reset the difficulty to the easiest level, no matter what difficulty had been chosen at the start.
 Reacting to complaints about the game being too easy, the easiest level of Terror from the Deep was made harder than the hardest level of the original game.
 To make matters worse, the original bug was fixed in the sequel, so if you were foolish enough to choose a difficulty level higher than the easiest one... well, hope you picked out a nice tombstone.